 - Safeguarding the acquired rights of EU and UK citizens and their family members who moved to the UK and EU Member States before 1 January 2021 (e.g. residence, employment and social security) for life.

 - The UK’s commitment to meet all the financial commitments it made as a member of the EU.

-- A transition period until the end of 2020.
+- A transition period that lasted until the end of 2020.

 - Arrangements for the border and cooperation between Ireland and Northern Ireland.

 - Completion of the pending process by the end of the transitional period (31 December 2020) in accordance with EU legislation.

 Main content of the withdrawal agreement

 The withdrawal agreement consists of 185 articles, three protocols and nine appendices.
 The agreement is divided into six parts.

 1. The Common Provisions part of the agreement (Articles 1–8) primarily contains provisions on the implementation, application and interpretation of the Agreement.